rollno748/di-kafkameter/README.md

 ## Installation Instructions

-* Download the source code from the Github.
+* Download the source code from the GitHub.
 * Just do a mvn clean install (M2 is required)
 * Jar will be generated under the target directory (di-kafkameter-1.1.jar).
 * Copy the Jar to \<Jmeter Installed Directory\>/lib/ext/